VAN HORN PUBLIC LIBRARY- PINE ISLAND

-The purpose of this Internet Usage Policy is to insure the best use of and access to the Internet for the greatest number of our customers.
+The purpose of this Internet Usage Policy is to insure the best use of, and access to the Internet for the greatest number of our patrons.
 This policy is subject to change as our experience with this service grows and laws are adopted.

 The workstations owned and operated by the Van Horn Public Library will be used for educational, informational and recreational purposes only; they may not be used for unauthorized, illegal or unethical purposes.
 Customers may not send, receive or display text or graphics that may be construed as obscene.

-To preserve ones own personal safety, users should avoid disclosing personal information over the Internet.
-Customers may download information from the Internet to their own personal devices.
+To preserve one’s own personal safety, users should avoid disclosing personal information over the Internet.
+Patrons may download information from the Internet to their own personal devices.
 Users should not expect library staff to do this for them nor to know the specifics of how particular e-mail accounts work.

-Because the customer is the selector in using the Internet by making individual choices and decisions, customers shall comply with all age restrictions governing access to specific sites, as limited by the content provider.
+Because the patron is the selector in using the Internet by making individual choices and decisions, patrons shall comply with all age restrictions governing access to specific sites, as limited by the content provider.
 Some commercial databases on the Internet require a fee.
-These fees are the responsibility of the customer and not the responsibility of the library.
+These fees are the responsibility of the patron and not the responsibility of the library.